 NFor its part, the World Travel & Tourism Council (WTTC) oversees sustainability reporting among its members and the global Travel & Tourism industry as a whole.
 The prevalence of the reports not only demonstrates a tendency to address key sustainability issues, but also provides the opportunity to analyze data from across the sector and review policies or programs.

-The travel and tourism sector (Meliá, TUI, Madarin, Marriott, among others) has followed the global trend of increasing sustainability reports and the use of Environmental, Social and Governance (ESG) information.
+The travel and tourism sector (Meliá, TUI, Mandarin, Marriott, among others) has followed the global trend of increasing sustainability reports and the use of Environmental, Social and Governance (ESG) information.
 Information mandates from governments, stock exchange regulations and requirements of large investment funds, customer requests and internal recognition of their importance have contributed to this trend.

 As these ESG-oriented business practices gain traction, investment firms increasingly track their performance.
 Financial services companies such as JPMorgan Chase, Wells Fargo and Goldman Sachs have published reports that comprehensively discuss their ESG approaches and bottom line.